cybersader/notion-to-obsidian-github-sync/README.md

 The tool separates the logic for running the export and the actual workspace data into two repositories.
 This way your backups are not cluttered with other scripts.
 If you prefer to have a one-repo solution or want to backup specific blocks of your workspace, checkout the [notion-backup fork by upleveled](https://github.com/upleveled/notion-backup).

 ## How to setup
-- Below directions are quite different with the v3 API in terms of obtaining the NOTION_TOKEN and NOTION_USER_ID
+- For the NOTION_TOKEN and NOTION_USER_ID, make sure to use the non-desktop version of Notion.so and use Ctrl-Shift-I to get to developer options

 1. Create a separate private repository for your backups to live in (e.g. "my-notion-backup").
 Make sure you create a `main` branch — for example by clicking "Add a README file" when creating the repo.
 2. Use this repository ("notion-guardian") as a template in order to create a copy (Click the green "Use this template" button).